The "new-born Human Mind" as a Blank Slate?

 may be seen from the standpoint of the human race as a whole to be a steady and progressive though slow evolution of its original endowment."

-Or to quote Emerson, from his famous Essay ~ History
+To quote Ralph Waldo Emerson, from his famous Essay ~ History

 "In old Rome the public roads beginning at the Forum